-Born and bred right in the centre of the Mediterranean, it is without any doubt that fish is one of our favourite meals and so happens to be little C’s which is a given bonus.
+Born and bred right in the centre of the Mediterranean, it is without any doubt that fish is one of our favourite meals and so happens to be our little ones’, which is a given bonus.

 Apart from salmon, fish fillets do not really make it to our plates.
 We prefer the whole lot, including the head and the tail.